 So, if you manage a team of call center agents, our tip is to always allocate time for regular one-to-one feedback sessions with each of them.
 By doing this, your agents will feel supported and valued by management.
 Furthermore, as you probably manage agents with different level of performance, a one-to-one feedback session is the perfect opportunity to discuss further career opportunities with them within the call center.

 One-to-one sessions are by far the best way to discuss things, and much better than offering negative feedback publicly, which we would never recommend.
-Of course, it’s part of your job to share your insights – including negative feedback – with your agent team, but always bear in mind that some people are more sensitive than others, and may not handle criticism well.
-A one-to-one session is the perfect opportunity to share your concerns with your employees without making them feel uncomfortable or humiliated before the rest of their team.
+Of course, it’s part of your job to share your insights – including negative feedback – with your agent team but always bear in mind that some people are more sensitive than others, and may not handle criticism well.
+A one-to-one session is a perfect opportunity to share your concerns with your employees without making them feel uncomfortable or humiliated before the rest of their team.

 Be specific when offering feedback to your call center agents